 - Salt, pepper, cayenne pepper

 There's very little prep for this bowl of deliciousness!
 First, microwave the capers in a high quality extra virgin olive oil for 5 minutes.
-Drain capers on paper towel; reserve oil.
-Next, chop the onion, garlic and celery then:
+Drain capers on paper towel; reserve oil; set aside

 Chop onion, celery and garlic